essentials/Essentials/README.markdown

 Windows users, please read this: http://help.github.com/line-endings/ The default line ending is **LF**.

 To build all jars, select the BuildAll project and build that.
-You'll find all jars inside the dist/lib folder of the BuildAll project.
+You'll find all jars inside the `dist/lib` folder of the BuildAll project.

 Please only submit pull requests for the 2.x branch.

-Bugs and issues can be submitted at https://essentials3.atlassian.net/
+Bugs and issues can be submitted/found at https://essentials3.atlassian.net/

 Other advice